sftpgo/docs/docs/webdav.md

 - **TLS certificate** — Mutual TLS with client certificate validation.
 - **Certificate + password** — Combined authentication.

-### User caching
+### Authentication and per-user state

 Unlike SFTP and FTP, WebDAV has no persistent session — each HTTP request is independently authenticated.
-To avoid repeated database queries and password hash computations, SFTPGo caches authenticated users in memory.
+SFTPGo loads the user from the data provider on every request, applying group settings and policies fresh.

-The cache is configured in the `webdavd` section:
+WebDAV LOCK state, however, must persist across requests: a `LOCK` issued by one request returns a token that subsequent `PUT`/`MOVE`/`UNLOCK` requests need to present.
+To support this, SFTPGo keeps a per-username in-memory `LockSystem`.
+Configuration lives in the `webdavd.cache.lock_systems` section:

-- **Expiration time** — How long (in minutes) a cached user remains valid.
-After expiration, the next request triggers a fresh database query. `0` means no expiration.
-Note: while a user is cached, `last_login` is not updated and `external_auth_hook`, `pre_login_hook`, and `check_password_hook` are not executed.
+- **Idle timeout** — Period in minutes after which a `LockSystem` with no active locks becomes eligible for eviction by the periodic prune.
+Default `60`. `0` disables the periodic prune.
-- **Max size** — Maximum number of cached users.
-When the limit is reached, the oldest entry is evicted. `0` means no limit (capped by the total number of users).
+- **Max size** — Maximum number of cached `LockSystems`.
+When the cap is reached, the least-recently-used entry without active locks is evicted; entries that hold active locks are never displaced.
+Default `1000`.

-Users are automatically removed from the cache on update or delete.
+A `LockSystem` is removed when the corresponding user is deleted.
+It is preserved across user updates and across protocol-level authentication failures, so a transient configuration change does not invalidate active locks.

 ## MIME type detection